-- IDENTIFICATION: Simply naming the funding source during the article submission process adds metadata from Crossref’s Open Funder Registry, which triggers public access to the article and minimizes the time researchers have to spend on administrative tasks.
+- IDENTIFICATION: Simply naming the funding source during the article submission process adds metadata from Crossref’s Open Funder Registry, which triggers open access to the article and minimizes the time researchers have to spend on administrative tasks.

 - DISCOVERY: Users can quickly find the latest research articles via funder portals and common search engines, as well as through CHORUS’ search application.
-CHORUS’ use of open application programming interfaces invites innovators to develop new tools and functionality that further support public access and facilitates text and data mining on articles reporting on funded research.
+CHORUS’ use of open application programming interfaces invites innovators to develop new tools and functionality that further support open access and facilitates text and data mining on articles reporting on funded research.

 - ACCESS: CHORUS points users to the best available version of articles — either immediately on publication or after an embargo period — on the publication sites, where they can find essential context, tools, and information.